Freelancing software that helps you get paid faster.

 Who can retainers work for?
 Pretty much any service freelancer can establish one.
 Social media managers, writers, coder, designers, and developers are all business niches that have reported success with this method.
 If you do work by the hour – or the project – you can make the arrangement work for both you and your client.

 (Just be sure you establish boundaries.
-A retainer doesn’t mean you are “on call” or can do work with a quicker turnaround time.
+A freelance retainer contract doesn’t mean you are “on call” or can do work with a quicker turnaround time.
 It simply ensures that you will set aside space in your workflow each month for your best and most promising clients.)

 Whether you regularly do work on a project or hourly basis, retainer agreements can be a professional way to grow your business.
 If you already work with a client who would be a good candidate for such an arrangement, appeal to their sense of value by bringing it up.
-You may even explain how a retainer can save them money, while ensuring you’re available even during the busiest months.
+You may even explain how a freelance retainer can save them money, while ensuring you’re available even during the busiest months.
 Having your guaranteed attention keeps clients feeling valuable and ensures many months of work ahead!